466th Fighter Squadron

 The 466th Fighter Squadron is the 419th Fighter Wing's operational flying squadron.
 It is located at Hill Air Force Base, Utah.

 The squadron was activated late in World War II.
 Intended as a long-range escort unit, it deployed to the Pacific, but remained in Hawaii until it was inactivated after VJ Day.
 The squadron was reactivated in 1952 as the 466th Fighter-Escort Squadron, but was inactivated in 1956, when the concept of fighters escorting formations of bombers no longer jibed with United States military thinking.

 Overview

-The 419th uses 15 F-16C/D model aircraft, which are light, air-to-air daytime fighters.
+The 419th formerly flew 15 F-16C/D model aircraft, which are light, air-to-air daytime fighters.
+In September of 2015 the 466th received its first F35A, which is a multi-role, combat capable fighter.
 The 466th Fighter Squadron first saw action in 1998, participating in Exercise Cope Tiger.
 This is a drill which puts reserve pilots shoulder to shoulder with members of the Thailand and Singapore Air Forces.
 Later that year, the 466th was deployed to Kuwait in time for Operation Southern Watch.
 The 466th was part of a unit attempting to hold off Iraqi movements toward Kuwaiti and Saudi Arabia.